bytepool/lbs-transient-execution/README.md

 Since memory access is orders of magnitude slower than modern CPUs, CPU manufacturers have come up with clever performance optimizations to effectively use the time while waiting for memory access operations to complete.
 These performance optimizations include the CPU features discussed in this section, and without these features many tasks run significantly slower, in some cases even 10x slower.
 However, it is also these optimizations that have lead to the vulnerabilities discussed in this report.

 The Spectre and Meltdown variants in particular rely on out-of-order execution, speculative execution and branch prediction to leak CPU internal information to an attacker.
-The MDS or RIDL vulnerabilities that were found later additionally rely on various CPU internal buffers to leak secrets across CPU threads (called hyperthreads in Intel architectures).
+The MDS or RIDL vulnerabilities that were found later additionally rely on various CPU internal buffers to leak secrets across CPU threads (called hyper-threads in Intel architectures).

 In the following subsections, we will shortly outline what these CPU features do and how they work.